wharfkit/website/src/lib/docs/Antelope/Action.md

 ### Decoding Action data

 Instances of the `Action` type can also be used to decode the action data and represent it in native Antelope core types.
-Each `Action` instance has a built in `decodeData` method which utilizes the [Serializer](#) to convert the data.
+Each `Action` instance has a built-in `decodeData` method which utilizes the [Serializer](#) to convert the data.

-#### Using decodeAction with a Struct
+#### Using decodeAction With a Struct

 Any [Struct](#) types defined in-code can be passed to `decodeData` to decode the serialized data into an object.